5elenay/floppa-programming-language/README.md

     "----": "foooo"
 }
 ```

+# Comments
+Compiler ignores anything except keywords, so you can type whatever you want.
+Check `./example/mandelbrot.flop` for example.

 # What Can I Do With This?
 In theory, you can do everything.
 If you are masochist, try write a floppa programming language interpreter that created with floppa programming language!